Srinithyee/Network-Lab/README.md

 # Network-Lab
-A collection of problems solved as a part of my networks lab course in 5th semester
+A collection of problems solved as a part of my networks lab course in 5th semester:

 1. Echo Client Server